 Philosophy & Mission

-For over 30 years, CHRIS 180's mission has been to heal children, strengthen families, and build communities.
-We do so through our work providing counseling services, safe housing, community support, and training.
+For over 40 years, CHRIS 180’s mission has been to heal children, strengthen families, and build communities.
+We do so through our work providing counseling services, safe housing, community support and training.

-Since 2013 CHRIS Adoptions & Foster Care Services has been dedicated to helping abused and neglected children with emotional and behavioral concerns in foster care find safe and loving homes.
+Since 2013 CHRIS Adoption and foster care services has been dedicated to helping abused and neglected children with emotional and behavioral concerns in foster care find safe and loving homes.

 Our own adoption story